CiscoDevNet/node-sparkbot/README.md

 }
 ```

-Your bot is now up and running.
+**Congrats, your bot is now up and running**

 Let's have Spark post us events :
 - if your bot is running on a local machine, you need to [expose your bot to the internet](docs/SettingUpYourSparkBot.md#expose-you-bot).
 - and last, [register your bot by creating a Spark Webhook](docs/SettingUpYourSparkBot.md#register-your-bot-as-a-spark-webhook).

 Note that if you want your bot to respond to commands, add a Spark API token on the command line (see below).

-Finally, we suggest you take a look at the [tests](./tests/README.md) as they provide a great way to discover the framework features.
+Finally, we suggest you take a look at the [tests](tests/README.md) as they provide a great way to discover the framework features.

 ### Respond to commands